-Our favorite sides for barbecue ribs range from southern classics like mac and cheese and collard greens, to lighter fare including crunchy slaw and an unexpected fruity salad.
+These popular sides to go with barbecue ribs range from southern classics like mac and cheese and collard greens to lighter fare including crunchy slaw and an unexpected fruit-laden salad.
 Whatever you choose to serve with your ribs, just be sure sure to have plenty of barbecue sauce—and napkins—on hand.

 whether baby back or spare (and whether grilled, smoked, or baked in the oven), are the kind of thing that demands total absorption: eyes down, both hands getting messy from all the aforementioned BBQ sauce, not coming up for air until that bone’s picked clean.
 When you do come up for air, though, you want something delicious to eat before tackling the next rib in the pile.
 Ribs are often tangy, sweet, and full of rich, delicious fat so there are certain sides that balance BBQ ribs particularly well acting almost like a reset for your tastebuds.Ribs,

-Behold, nine of our favorite sides for ribs, from light, crisp, and palate-cleansing to creamy, rich, and decadent.
+Behold, 11 of our favorite sides for ribs, from the light, crisp, and palate-cleansing to creamy, rich, and ultra decadent.

 Collards are often cooked with smoked ham hocks, but smoked turkey drumsticks are a great substitute and yield more meat than ham hocks.
 Cleaning and trimming 5 pounds of greens is the hardest part of this recipe—after that, it’s easy.
-Get our Slow Cooker Collard Greens recipe.
+Get our Crock Pot Collard Greens recipe.

 What’s nice about this recipe is its versatility.
 It works beautifully as both a creamy stovetop dish with any sort of mix-ins you like, and as a crunchy baked mac ‘n’ cheese sprinkled with panko breadcrumbs.
 Get our Classic Macaroni and Cheese recipe.

-The tangy herbed dressing (a shallot-and-Dijon vinaigrette with parsley, tarragon, and dill) cuts through the richness of BBQ ribs like a knife.
+Honestly, almost any potato salad is good with ribs, but the tangy herbed dressing (a shallot-and-Dijon vinaigrette with parsley, tarragon, and dill) is a nice change from the usual heavy mayo version and cuts through the richness of BBQ ribs like a knife.
 Get our Herbed Potato Salad recipe.
 (And find out which potatoes to use for potato salad too.)

 Hush puppies by any other name do taste as sweet—as these summer corn fritters prove so well.
 Fresh kernels off the cob are folded into cornmeal batter with cayenne and scallions, then fried crisp and golden brown (but fluffy and tender inside).
 Drag them through the BBQ sauce on your plate for a swoon-worthy bite.
 Get our Crispy Corn Fritters recipe.